2000.10.27

 over the existence of the bases, so U.S. and Japanese governments, in

-November of that same year, inaugurated SACO (the Special Action Committee on
+November of that same year, inaugurated SACO (the Special Action Committee

 Okinawa).
 In less than 5 months after, that is immediately after the